Shop now & save up to 80% on medication

 Authoritative Sources

-In practice, the foods that tend to cause the most trouble are fried meals, very fatty foods, sugary drinks, heavy desserts, fast food, alcohol, and oversized portions.
-Smaller, simpler meals often make treatment easier to tolerate.
-Further reading can start with the diabetes hubs and treatment explainers linked above.
+In practice, the foods to avoid while taking Trulicity are usually fried meals, very fatty foods, sugary drinks, heavy desserts, alcohol, fast food, and oversized portions.
+Smaller, simpler meals with protein, fiber, and steady fluids often sit better while still supporting diabetes care.

 This content is for informational purposes only and is not a substitute for professional medical advice.